HIRO-group/npm-base/README.md

 required to run code and enable experiments for **PokeRRT** and **multimodal planning**.

 ## Set up your dev environment
-1. Setup an SSH Key with Gitub: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+1. [Setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) an SSH Key with GitHub.
 2. Make a project folder for all the repos and the dev environment: `mkdir ~/npm && cd ~/npm`
 3. Install ROS Noetic on Ubuntu 20.04 with Python 3.8 support.
     ~~~